 Table of Contents

-The ideal sample for urinalysis is the ‘mid stream clean catch’ sample obtained from the patient.
+The ideal sample for urinalysis is the ‘mid-stream clean catch’ sample obtained from the patient.
 The sample of urine should be approximately 30–60 ml.

 Men: Discard the initial 200 ml of urine and obtain the midstream sample.

 Women: It is advised to clean the external genitalia before urinating with disinfecting wipes to avoid contamination of the sample.
 Obtain the mid-stream sample after discarding the initial 200 ml.
-Alternatively in some patients, the sample can be obtained by inserting a Foley’s catheter or even inserting a needle in the suprapubic area to obtain sterile samples.
-In case of urinary tract infection, collect the sample before starting the patient on empiric antibiotics.
+Alternatively, in some patients, the sample can be obtained by inserting a Foley’s catheter or even inserting a needle in the suprapubic area to obtain sterile samples.
+In case of a urinary tract infection, collect the sample before starting the patient on empiric antibiotics.
 Ideally, the sample should be tested about 30–60 minutes after collecting the sample.
 If a delay is expected, it is best to keep the sample refrigerated.